Harika-SVL/Migation/notes.md

 * We will continue from the state where initial sync is complete

 * We are continuing on migration, we need to wait for initial sync to complete and then start replication
-* Watch classroom video for more information.
-* Last state at the end of session

-* IN todays session, we were able to launch test instances, finalize testing, launch cutover instances and finalize cutover
+* We were able to launch test instances, finalize testing, launch cutover instances and finalize cutover

 ### AWS Database Migration Service

-* Database Migration overview
+* Overview

 ![alt text](shots/14.PNG)

-* We will be migrating from on-prem mysql to aws rds for mysql
+* We will be migrating from on-prem mysql to AWS rds for mysql
-* Lets create an aws rds for mysql
+* Let's create an AWS rds for mysql
-* Lets create replication instances
+* Let's create replication instances
-* Lets create a migration task
+* Let's create a migration task
-* Wait the migration to be complete
+* Wait till the migration gets completed
-* For screenshots refer classroom video

 ### Storage Migration

-* AWS supports two types of storage migrations
+* AWS supports two types of storage migrations :
-    * Online:
+    * _**Online**_ :
-        * Snowball edge:
+        * Snowball edge
         * Storage Gateway with local tape gateway, file gateway and volume gateway
-    * Offline: To perform offline transfers we have AWS Snow Family devices
+    * _**Offline**_ : To perform offline transfers we have AWS Snow Family devices
         * Snowcone
         * Snowball
         * Snowmobile